The more articles I do, the more comments and questions I get, the more frustrated I’m getting due to all the misinformation, hype, and total BS.

 Exercise, sunshine, touch, or even smiling does much more to improve these chemicals.
 So does taking natural herbs and amino acids found in ProVanax, which is backed by DECADES and hundreds of clinical studies – not just a few recent ones.

 Speaking of clinical studies regarding dark chocolate and its benefits.
 Did you know there are over 100 studies about dark chocolate, as a “miracle-safe food”?4

 Do you know who funded all of these 100+ studies?… Mars Inc, that’s right – the company that makes Snickers, Twix and M&M’s.

-Yes, more clinical studies that have hidden agendas – which is to make more money.
+Yes, more clinical studies have hidden agendas – which is to make more money.

-I can dig a lot deeper about this topic, but I think you get the point.
+I can dig a lot deeper into this topic, but I think you get the point.

 So let’s move on to the…